Skip to content

 Create a new directory on your target machine for TethysDash purposes:

-mkdir /path/to/tethysdash
+mkdir -p /path/to/tethysdash

 2. Get the installation template